Shamskay/SHAMSKAY-BANK/README.md

 ## Security Notes

 This project hashes passwords, PINs, and OTPs before storing them in the database.
-However, it uses SHA-256 hashing and is intended mainly as a learning/console banking project.
-For production use, stronger password hashing such as bcrypt or Argon2 should be used.

-Do not expose database credentials, email credentials, or the private backend file in a public repository.